Newton Lee: Movies, games, and music

 Lee was credited as a software engineer for Disney's Animated Storybooks (1994 video game) (featured on Billboard) and Pocahontas (1996 video game).

 Lee was also credited for web design and game development for the 2015 documentary film Finding Noah: The Search for Noah's Ark.

 Lee has executive produced dance-pop songs that have charted on U.S. Billboard, U.K. Music Week, and U.S. iTunes HOT 100 (Electronic) as well as appeared on American Idol and Lifetime original movie Cheyenne.
+His song "Keep the Love Online" (aka "Keep This Love Online") peaked at #8 on the U.K. Music Week Commercial Pop Club Chart on December 5, 2025.

 In 2016, he curated and released the Google It (Soundtrack) music album consisting of Roger Hodgson's The Logical Song, Princess X's Free, and six cover songs from the Beatles, the Eagles, R.E.M., Pink Floyd, and Zager and Evans.

 Politics

 Lee is the chairman of the California Transhumanist Party and the Education and Media Advisor for the United States Transhumanist Party.
 Previously, he was a campaign advisor to Zoltan Istvan for the 2016 U.S. presidential election.